purol/dual-readout/README.md

 The size of single images is 280x280.
 Therefore, the size of image is 4x280x280 (channel x height x width)

-> I assumed that towers consisted of 56x56 towers.
+> I assumed that towers consisted of 56x56 fibers.
 So, I made the size of image to be 280x280.
 However, the number of fibers inside towers depend on the eta and phi position of towers.
 You need to fix it.

 #### produce_rootfiles_for_CNN_clusters_images_256x256.cc